 The administration is dedicated to making students feel that the college is their home away from home, whether they live here or commute.
 The campus is a busy place, with over 100 clubs and a full athletics program.
 A Child Development Center, staffed by professionals, offers inexpensive day-care services to students with children.
 Ongoing cultural events include readings by renowned writers, concerts, and theatre and dance performances.

-The college has 609 full-time faculty members; nearly 90% have the terminal degree in their fields (not all fields offer doctorates), and 66% have tenure.
+The college has over 600 full-time faculty members; nearly 90% have the terminal degree in their fields (not all fields offer doctorates), and 66% have tenure.
 Queens professors have received national recognition such as Guggenheim fellowships and Fulbright awards, and funding from prestigious organizations and government agencies such as the National Science Foundation.
 Almost half of the current faculty were hired in the last six years after teaching and earning their advanced degrees at such distinguished universities as Harvard, Yale, Columbia, and Oxford.

 - Academic programs are organized into four divisions, which offer both day and evening courses: Arts and Humanities; Education; Mathematics and the Natural Sciences; and the Social Sciences.
 The college awards bachelor’s and master’s degrees in over 170 areas.